chobitsfan/imu_bmi270_ros2/README.md

 ROS2 package to use with the BMI270

 A WIP.
+Updates
+- fifo header mode works but no SensorTime frames (current bmi270_fifo_node)
+- SensorTime are obtained but without IMU data being published (bmi270_fifo_node_SensorTime_no_imudata.cpp, this has been tested but not included in the CMakeLists)
+-
+I haven't managed to get both to work together...
+Relevant Bosch API example to further dig in:

+    bmi270_examples/fifo_full_header_mode/fifo_full_header_mode.c

+Notes:
+- SensorTime is not insert as a timestamp per IMU data samples, but a counter that wraps every 2¹⁴ ticks (≈640 seconds) only for some FIFO frames.
+- the original usage intent of the SensorTime was to adjust the ROS2 timestamp to get more accurate timing when using a camera and IMU together (ex for VIO).
+-
 This makes use of Bosch's API for their BMI270, see:

 https://github.com/boschsensortec/BMI270_SensorAPI/tree/master